ltsepene/CMSC828P-Project_2/Experiments/README.md

-# Reproducing Liu, et al. (_Nature Communications_, 2017)
+# Investigating correlations between PFS and mutational/demographical feautures based on Liu, et al. (_Nature Communications_, 2017)

-Source code for reproducing signature discovery from Liu, et al. [1].
-Briefly, our goal is to reproduce Figure 2a-2c.
+Source code for all experiments.
+Briefly, our goal is discover interesting correlations between PFS and and mutational/demographical feautures in muscle-invasive bladder cancer.
 Additional details of the experiments, data, and conclusions can be found in the [`report/`](report/).

 ## Setup